Gender & Sexual Violence

 We offer a variety of violence prevention and bystander intervention programs, events, and educational campaigns to the UWF campus.
 We support students who have been victimized, as well as those affected by someone else's experience with abuse or assault, by connecting them to Counseling and Psychological Services OLD, the Dean of Students Office, the Rape Crisis Center, and other coordination with both on-campus and off-campus resources.
-Our goal is to create a community centered approach to prevent and end sexual violence with a supportive campus environment for survivors.
-Additional information about outreach events and programs related to sexual violence prevention, including our annual Take Back the Night (TBTN) and Rock Out the Red Zone events can be found on our UWF Peer Educators' Facebook page.
+Our goal is to create a community-centered approach to prevent and end sexual violence with a supportive campus environment for survivors.
+Additional information about outreach events and programs related to sexual violence prevention, including our annual Take Back the Night (TBTN) event, can be found on our UWF Peer Educators' Facebook page.

 - Prevent and reduce violent behavior.

 - Increase students' awareness of and ability to identify issues of rape and sexual violence.

 - Increase awareness of and ability to navigate issues of consent and healthy and unhealthy relationships.

 - Increase individuals' capacity to recognize and intervene through bystander intervention trainings.